22.214.171.124 Determining the rate of income for PP

 If it is established that a pattern of employment exists, income from that employment should be assessed on either an averaged or continuing fortnightly basis, as appropriate.

-If the benefit PPP recipient has a partner in receipt of NSA, Centrelink is notified of the PP recipient's income, usually fortnightly, on the partner's NSA continuation form.
+If the benefit PPP recipient has a partner in receipt of JSP, Centrelink is notified of the PP recipient's income, usually fortnightly, by the JSP partner when they report.
 This information is used rather than requiring the recipient to independently advise the same information.
-A notice issued to the recipient in this situation requires the recipient to advise separately IF their partner's form will be lodged late or not at all.
+A notice issued to the recipient in this situation requires the recipient to advise separately IF their partner will report late or not at all.

-During a period when the recipient's NSA partner is receiving nil payment, the partner's income will be passed to the PP system, and will affect PP. If the PP is also reduced to nil as a result of the couple's combined income, then the PP remains current while the NSA remains current.
+During a period when the recipient's JSP partner is receiving nil payment, the partner's income will be passed to the PP system, and will affect PP. If the PP is also reduced to nil as a result of the couple's combined income, then the PP remains current while the JSP remains current.

-Explanation: An NSA recipient is allowed 6 fortnights of nil payment before the payment is cancelled.
+Explanation: A JSP recipient is allowed 6 fortnights of nil payment before the payment is cancelled.